 What Happens During a Scale and polish?

 Scaling is when dentists remove hardened plaque, cleaning all the way down to the gum margin.
-Your dentist will then begin polishing out your teeth with prophylactic paste.
+Your dentist will then begin polishing out your teeth with the prophylactic paste.
 The scaling and polishing help your gums reattach to your teeth.
-A scale and polish should be done twice a year.
+You should scale and polish twice a year.